top of page

 Why Implement A Respiratory Protection Program (RPP)?

-Firstly, a risk assessment must be carried out to identify and evaluate processes that generate airborne contamination and determine the need for RPE.
-By having a clear understanding of the expectations companies can implement a Respiratory Protection Program that will support the minimisation of exposure.
+Firstly, it is important that we identify and evaluate processes that generate airborne contamination to determine the need for RPE.
+By having a clear understanding and planning for risk management, we can implement a Respiratory Protection Program that will support a business in their OHS and provide their staff with the safety they deserve.

 Issuing respiratory protective equipment coupled with fit testing is merely two steps within a much greater and more detailed respiratory protection program designed to enhance workers' respiratory health.
 Fit Test Australia is positioned to support Australian businesses with fit testing and advising appropriate respiratory protective equipment.